cloudflare/cloudflare-docs/content/d1/platform/community-projects.md

 ### d1-orm

-An Object Relational Mapping (ORM) is a way for you to query and manipulate data by using JavaScript.
+Object Relational Mapping (ORM) is a technique to query and manipulate data by using JavaScript.
 Created by a Cloudflare Discord Community Champion, the `d1-orm` seeks to provide a strictly typed experience while using D1.

 * [GitHub](https://github.com/Interactions-as-a-Service/d1-orm/issues)
 * [Documentation](https://docs.interactions.rest/d1-orm/)